-Students in the Department of Plant Biology have access to myriad of resources to assist them throughout their educational journey.
+Students in the Plant Biology Section have access to myriad of resources to assist them throughout their educational journey.
 Some of the most important and influential student experiences come from exposure to and collaboration with engaging and field-leading faculty.
 A broad range of research resources are available to Plant Biology faculty, postdoctoral associates, and students.
 Individual faculty members have laboratories equipped for modern biological research.
 In addition, a number of core facilities are available.

 Faculty members of Plant Biology are located in several buildings.
 These include Emerson Hall; the Plant Science Building, which housed some of the most famous plant biologists of the Twentieth Century; the Boyce Thompson Institute with its imposing physical plant and extensive support facilities; and the spectacular new L. H. Bailey Hortorium that includes extensive laboratories and one of the country's top ten university herbaria.
 The department has joint faculty in the Biotechnology Building and will also have supporting resources in the Joan and Sanford I. Weill Institute for Cell and Molecular Biology, housed in a new building designed by noted architect Richard Meier and connected to Plant Science by a tunnel to allow free movement of plants (and ideas) over five buildings, even during the winter months.
 In spite of the distribution of faculty among different facilities, they are collectively within easy walking distance along Tower Road, a major campus artery.